sudipto80/Squirrel/Docs/index.md

 # Squirrel (TableAPI) Documentation

-Welcome to the documentation for Squirrel (formerly TableAPI), a comprehensive data processing and analytics framework for .NET.
+Welcome to the documentation for Squirrel!
+A comprehensive data processing and analytics framework for .NET.

 ## Overview